 Also in Command & Conquer: Red Alert 3, the background music immediately changes when the player's unit is engaging the enemy in battle (and likewise changed again when the battle ends, to different songs depending on whether you won or lost).

-Def Jam: Icon is the literal embodiment of this trope.
+Def Jam: Icon.
 When two players fight, they each choose a song.
 Whomever is winning the fight will have "their" background music playing (and the background shimmies and dances to its beat).
 Certain areas of the level explode during bass hits, and the fighters actually control the music by making DJ scratching motions in the air to wound their opponent.
 See how it works here, though the lyrics are NSFW.

 The "Challenge" soundtrack really comes into its own as a TMPU in the way it builds up in the cutscene in The Beyond and its peak when the fight against Yunalesca finally begins.